How to capture 8x 4K on a single PCIe slot?

 - As an integrated module, the module comes as a little box that can be either floating or attached anywhere around your server thanks to different mounting holes.

 - As an internal component, the module only includes a top cover which is actually its passive cooling solution.
 In this form, the module is generally mounted inside your product enclosure.

-- Several modules can be assembled together in a 1RU or 2RU rack for fixed installations.
+- Several modules can be assembled together in a 19'' rack unit (1U or 2U) for fixed installations.

 An historical evolution

 Continuously increasing computer processing power allows handling more and more sources in parallel, with larger and larger resolutions.
 The maximum amount of signals a server can handle is so high that it is generally limited by the amount of capture channels that mechanically fit the computer chassis, rather than by the available internal resources.